planetfederal/qgis-suite-plugin/doc/source/intro.rst

 #.
 Click :guilabel:`OK`.

 #.
 Now the OpenGeo Suite plugin should be available and ready to be installed.
-Click :guilabel:`Get more` to see a list of plugins that can be installed.
+Click :guilabel:`New` to see a list of new plugins that can be installed.

 #.
-You should see one titled :guilabel:`OpenGeo`.
+You should see one titled :guilabel:`OpenGeo Explorer`.
 Click :guilabel:`Install plugin`.

    .. note:: If you don't see the plugin, ensure that you checked :guilabel:`Show also experimental plugins`.